profjere/JavaScriptExam/README.md

 VII.
 (30 points) Write a program that randomly prints any number to the screen.
 [This only requires three lines of code.]

 VIII.
-(30 points) Write a program that randomly generates a new sentence in the following format: NOUN VERB.
-There should be at least six nouns and six verbs (so 36 different combinations.)
+(30 points) Write a program that randomly generates a new sentence in the following format: **NOUN VERB (i.e., The son walked.
+The butcher ate.)* There should be at least six nouns and six verbs (so 36 different combinations.)
 [This only requires six lines of code.]

 IX.
 BONUS QUESTION: 30 points onto your overall points in the course.
 Write a program that accepts input from the user to redo the color of the background of the entire screen.